rubendal/Sm4sh-Calculator/README.md

 * Changed - Tables position moved due to overlap with charge smash frames
 * Added - Charged Smash multiplier
 * Added - Attacker hitlag
+* Added - Check if attack will jab lock or not
+* Added - Check if attack will make the target enter tumble

 ### How to use it
 To fill move related data (Base damage, Angle, BKB, KBG) use [KuroganeHammer frame data repository](http://kuroganehammer.com/Smash4)